-^{}Due to inaccuracies between Report Exec. data and previously submitted stats, inaccuaries were corrected for 2016.
+^{}Due to inaccuracies between Report Exec. data and previously submitted stats, inaccuracies were corrected for 2016.
 For All On-Campus Property Drug Law Violations Referred for Disciplinary Action the number was changed from 6 to 5.
 The Liquor Law Violations Referred for Disciplinary Action under the All On-Campus Property column was changed from 36 to 43.
-These changes were made 9/25/2018."
+These changes were made 9/25/2018.
+Both changes were for on-campus property and on-campus student facilities.